isc-projects/kea/doc/sphinx/arm/config.rst

          }
     } ]

+The same can be done with manyu other commands like lease6-add etc.

 Kea also uses user context to store non standart data.
-As of this moment only Storing Extended Lease Information uses this feature.
+As of this moment only :ref:`dhcp4-store-extended-info` uses this feature.

-When enabled it adds ISC key in `user-context` to differentiate automaticly added content.
+When enabled it adds ISC key in `user-context` to differentiate automatically added content.

-Example of relay information stored in lease:
+Example of relay information stored in a lease:

 ::